 Brighton College seeks to encourage and reward good behaviour by creating a respectful, well-ordered, tolerant, and compassionate environment in which pupils take responsibility for their actions as well as those of others, so as to develop their self-knowledge, self-esteem and self-confidence.
 The behaviour policy is instrumental to this ethos.
 Good behaviour is actively modelled by a caring and supportive professional body of staff, whose actions set the tone for discipline in the College and who strive to encourage and reward pupils regularly and openly.
 The celebration of achievements as a community forms an essential part of the policy.
 Poor behaviour is dealt with constructively according to a clear range of hierarchical sanctions and discussed in a reasonable way between pupil, parents and teachers wherever possible.
-The College seeks to explore the reasons that cause poor behaviour.
-Pupils are engaged in discussions that support them to reflect on their behaviours and identify strategies that support positive behaviour.
+The College seeks to explore the reasons that cause poor behaviour and, by reasonable discussion in which pupils take an active part and are encouraged to confront their actions, be reflective and find strategies to encourage all pupils to behave well.
 It goes without saying that we expect pupils, parents and teachers to take an equally active role in the encouragement and enforcement of good behaviour.